Cell type annotation

 The most straightforward approach to marker gene detection involves testing for differential expression between clusters.
 If a gene is strongly DE between clusters, it is likely to have driven the separation of cells in the clustering algorithm.

-Here, we use findMarkers() to perform a Wilcoxon rank sum test against a log2 fold change threshold of 1, focusing on up-regulated (positive) markers in one cluster when compared to another cluster.
+Here, we use scoreMarkers() to perform pairwise comparisons of gene expression, focusing on up-regulated (positive) markers in one cluster when compared to another cluster.

 R